Tanzhi Jinglei

 Tanzhi Jinglei, literally A Flick of the Finger, Startling Thunder, is a wuxia novel by Liang Yusheng.
 It was first published as a serial between 1 May 1977 and 9 March 1981 in the Hong Kong newspaper Chou Mo Pao.
 The novel is the third instalment in a tetralogy that concludes Liang Yusheng's Tianshan series, continuing from after Youjian Jianghu and Muye Liuxing, and followed by Juesai Chuanfeng Lu.

 Set in 19th-century China during the Qing dynasty, the story follows Yang Yan, the son of the protagonists from Youjian Jianghu, as he navigates a world of fractured loyalties, generational feuds, and moral uncertainty.
-Blending martial arts adventure with psychological introspection, the novel reflects Liang Yusheng's late-career writing style, marked by greater emotional depth and attention to the moral consequences of violence.
-He also refined the image of the "cultured swordsman" and deepened themes of vengeance, filial duty, and inner conflict that run through his later works.
+Blending martial arts adventure with psychological introspection, the novel reflects Liang Yusheng's late-career writing style, which is marked by greater emotional depth and attention to the moral consequences of violence.
+He also refined the image of the "cultured swordsman" and deepened the themes of vengeance, filial duty, and inner conflict.